ag-csw/Java4CL/test/test-import/target/output-import-parse/README.txt

 // Concatenate the xml header with this string
 // Write the string to a file.

-2. Using ImportationManifestation.parse.toXCL.
+2. Using ImportationManifestation.parse.manifest(XCL2).
 // Call the parse method of the ImportationManifestation
-// Call the toXCL method of the resultin ImportationExpression to obtain an XML element
+// Call the manifest(XCL2) method of the resulting ImportationExpression to obtain an XML element
 // Call the toString (or equivalent) method on this XML element
 // Concatenate the xml header with this string
 // Write the string to a file.